Politics1

 REVOLUTIONARY COMMUNIST PARTY USA - The Revoltuionary Communist PartyRCP is based upon the teachings of the late Chinese Communist Party Chairman Mao Zedong -- a form of rigid communism derivative of Leninist-Stalinist Marxism.
 The party strongly denounces capitalism and advocates a "Marxist-Leninist-Maoist Programme" as "a battle plan for destroying the old and creating the new [and] is a kind of road map for how to win the revolution."
 Even the RCP's logo is consistent with the proletarian revolutionary theme (i.e., note the red flag flying from a rifle bayonet).
 The RCP clearly advocates change through revolution (and various popular front groups), not elections -- so don't look for any RCP candidates on the ballot.
 The RCP's most visible activity is running several branches of a store called Revolution Books.
 RCP Chairman Bob Avakian and his writings also receive extensive coverage on the party's official site, as he has been the party leader since 1979.

 REVOLUTIONARY COMMUNISTS OF AMERICA - Yet another splinter communist party.
-This one, founded in 2024, is "the US section of the Revolutionary Communist International" and "the International Marxist Tendency" -- so another Trotskyist group.
+This one, founded in 2024, is "the US section of the Revolutionary Communist International" and "the International Marxist Tendency" -- so, yup, another Trotskyist group.
 They also have a Twitter account.
 The RCA vows to fight for "the complete overthrow of capitalism ... [and] a socialist revolution in our lifetime."
 No candidates to date.

 WORKERS PARTY, USA - The WP-USA is a hardcore Marxist-Leninist political party founded in 1992 by the late Michael Thorburn.
 The party was established to "bring the working class out as an independent class force."
 The WP-USA shares much of the CPUSA's ideology.
 While the WP-USA has yet to field any candidates, the Chicago-based party publishes a bi-weekly newspaper named The Worker and a quarterly theoretical journal named -- not surprisingly -- The Worker Magazine.
 The WP-USA site features an extensive on-line archive of dogmatic screeds largely denouncing "monopoly capitalists," Western imperialism, the USA, etc. -- and praising the working class and "revolutionary politics."
 Thorburn's Anti-Imperialist News Service ("assisting the people's struggles against war and militarism") is also affiliated with the WP-USA.